 Oleander bushes have been popular container plants since the 1800’s.
 In the north, they are not terribly hardy and should be potted into containers and overwintered in a sheltered location or indoors for winter.
 If you are a northern gardener, overwintering oleander indoors may be the key to enjoying the festive blooms and intoxicating scent.
 There are a few things to note, however, regarding oleander care in winter.
 Special watering and site requirements will entice your plant to produce blooms when the time arrives.

 If cold temperatures are consistently part of your winter weather, try overwintering oleander indoors.
 Choose a pot that is large enough to encompass the entire root mass.
-It can be difficult to remove an established oleander, so if you expect to be overwintering the plant annually, simply keep it in its container year around.
+It can be difficult to remove an established oleander, so if you expect to be overwintering the plant annually, simply keep it in its container year-round.

 Set the plant out in late spring when the air is warm enough and enjoy it as a patio plant through summer.
 After it blooms in fall, prune the plant and bring it indoors for winter.